Diamante-Smith/osticket-prereqs/README.md

 <br>

-- Right Click on the folder -> Click on Extract all
+- Right-click on the folder -> Click on Extract all

 - Make sure that it is going towards the Desktop\osTicket-Installation-Files -> then hit "Extract"